Logical Fallacies refers to errors in reasoning that lead to faulty conclusions.

 Many more logical fallacies exist than can be included in this article.
 In the sections that follow, you will find explanations of some of the more common examples as they play out within the context of the four rhetorical appeals.
 Further research in the library and on reliable websites will yield an inexhaustible amount of information on the various logical fallacies (see some example websites below).
 As you read assigned texts and write your own argumentative essays, you should constantly test the arguments they contain, examining the premises and their links to one another and to the conclusion.
 Learning to recognize logical fallacies is a skill essential to college-level writing and to critical thinking in general.

 What is a logical fallacy?
 A “fallacy” is a false notion or belief.
 “Logic” refers to the soundness of an argument.
 According to classical rhetoric, all of an argument’s premises must be true, and the argument must be valid in order to be considered sound.
 A logical fallacy disrupts the logic of an argument, either by making one of its premises untrue or undermining its validity.
 In other words, it makes an author’s argument nonsensical and unsupported.
-See this article from the Writing Commons for more information on logical fallacies.

 Here are some common examples of logical fallacies, complete with examples and explanations:

 Ad hominem: An ad hominem attack attempts to discredit an argument by making personal attacks against the speaker directly.

 Example: Salil Shetty, the Secretary General of Amnesty International, isn’t even American.
 So why would Americans listen to his ideas about accepting refugees from Syria?

 Explanation: Rather than looking at the strengths and weaknesses of Amnesty International’s specific points about accepting Syrian refugees, the author claims that its Secretary General is “un-American” and, therefore, untrustworthy.
 This claim distracts from their actual point and detracts from the soundness of their argument.